bees4honey/mobile_vin_scanner/phonegap_android/README.md

-This is an Android version of Mobile VIN Scanner PhoneGap plugin.
+# Mobile VIN Scanner PhoneGap plugin for Android.

-Installing Android VIN Scanner Plugin
+## Installing Android VIN Scanner Plugin

 1. Please copy contents of "manifest.txt" into your "AndroidManifest.xml" between <manifest> and </manifest> tags.
 2. Please copy contents of "plugins.txt" into your "res/xml/plugin.xml" between <plugins> and </plugins> tags.